 When water damage is caused by a broken pipe or supply line in the home, you should turn off the water to the home.
 You may be able to shut it off at the main if not you may have to contact a plumber for assistance.
 In some cases, like when dealing with storm intrusion there is no main to turn off and really no way to stop the water from affecting the home.

-In order to perform mitigation, which is the process of drying out the property the source of water should be off.
-Professional remediation services are available to help you dry out the property faster than a home owner could do on their own.
+To perform water mitigation, which is the process of drying out the property the source of water should be off.
+Professional remediation services are available to help you dry out the property faster than a homeowner could do on their own.
 The dry out process includes extraction of bulk water, removal of affected materials that can’t be dried and drying of remainder materials that can be dried.

 Nobody wants to deal with water damage in their home, but when it does happen there are companies that can assist with the process and make the experience a little more bearable.
 SERVPRO of Antioch is the company to call to help you overcome the situation.
 We are a local company that offers immediate response to any size disaster.
 Call us at 925-706-0106

-How to spot water damage in your home, Antioch, Ca Contra Costa County
+How to detect signs of water damage in your home, Antioch, Ca Contra Costa County

-You may think a water leak or a busted pipe would be easy to detect and definitely something you’d notice right away.
-The truth is, sometimes the signs of water damage are hidden – behind your walls, under your floor boards, or even on the exterior of your house.
-Whether the situation happened an hour ago or a month ago, there are a number of ways to remedy the problem with water damage repair and a reputable restoration company.
+You may think a water leak, or a busted pipe would be easy to detect and definitely something you’d notice right away.
+The truth is, sometimes the signs of water damage are hidden – behind your walls, under your floorboards, or even on the exterior of your house.
+Whether the situation happened an hour ago or a month ago, there are several ways to remedy the problem with water damage repair and a reputable restoration company.
 First and foremost is finding the source.

 What to Look For